AunaBlockchain/auna-sample-apps/typescript/sample-node-app/README.md

 ## Description

-Sample application done with Typescript.
+Sample application done mainly with Typescript.
 It includes:
 - A simple Golang-based Smartcontract with basic CRUD operations
+- A simple Node.js-based Smartcontract with basic CRUD operations and history retrieval
-- An Internal Node.js API that connects to the Fabric network to operate with the smartcontract
+- An Internal Node.js Typescript API that connects to the Fabric network to operate with the smartcontract
-- An External Node.js API that expose the business functionality to be consumed
+- An External Node.js Typescript API that expose the business functionality to be consumed

 ## Instructions